YorkEarwaker/Automation/repository-sample/README.md

 * Current state is tight couplig of devleopment team and build team.
 The developer practitioner project code should be decoupled from the devops practioners build system constraints,
 * Current state is an acident of history with built in lack of seperation of concern
 * Current state is a reflection of relative immaturity of the state of the art of systems enginnering and software engineering
+* There are also enforced directory structures through IDE's and through Frameworks.
 * The development code directory struacture must not be dictated by the build directory structure or visa versa

 Development directory structure - source code SC development, test, PR/MR, ...